rothej/jh_facial_recog_lock/README.md

 Note: Service now needs to be paid to send texts in the US.

-Example format for the .env file (place this in the top level directory):
+Example format for the .env file (place this in the top-level directory):

 ```
 TWILIO_ACCOUNT_SID=1234567890